jeromerg/NCase/README.md

 The `Tree` definition performs an implicit fork every times it encounters an assignment of an already assigned property, at the level where the property was assigned the last time.
 Every path from a leaf back to the root builds a test case.

-In the example, we mix the input values (`todo` instance) along with the expected values (`isValid` instance).
-Thus, you see how you can define expected value along with the input values.
+In the example, we mix the input values (`todo` instance) along with the expected values (`isValid` instance), illustrating how you simply define expected value along with the input values.

 ### `IHolder<T>` Wrapper
 By the way, note how you can create contributors of simple types, like `bool`, by using the interface `IHolder<T>`.
 This interface contains a single property `Value` allowing to record/replay any value of any type.

 ## Visualize

-NCase provides methods to help to visualize what is going on, while you develop and execute tests.
+NCase provides methods to help visualize what is going on, while you develop and execute tests.

 #### Visualize Definition